paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-87a-modernizing-access-to-public-land.md

   (G) over-snow vehicles.

-(4) The boundaries of areas where hunting or recreational shooting (including archery, firearm discharge, and target shooting) is permanently restricted or prohibited on the Federal land.
+(4) The boundaries of areas where hunting or recreational shooting (including archery, firearm discharge, and target shooting) is regulated or closed on the Federal land.

 **(b) Updates**